 Hiring a Technical Writer

 Hiring a technical writer requires vetting for industry knowledge.
-Sure, industry knowledge can be learned over time.
-However, you don’t want people learning off your dime from the start.
-To vet people, it’s sometimes as easy as looking at their portfolio of work or where they’ve worked last.
+You don't become a technical communicator without industry.
+Sure, the knowledge can be learned over time.
+However, you often don't want people learning off your dime from the start.
+To vet people, it's sometimes as easy as looking at their portfolio of work or where they've worked last.

 For example, a technical writer who's worked at Wix and Zapier may be an excellent fit to write content on Webflow topics.
 The reason is Wix is a website builder and Zapier is a no-code automation tool.
 This overlaps with Webflow's value proposition of being a visual platform to build websites and software without code.